TeodoraAlina/climate-circles/README.md

 * Increase people's participation in the workshops.

 ## Scope
-* Let the audience know who we are and what we do.
+* Let the audience know who we are and what we do;
-* Tell the audience about the workshops.
+* Tell the audience about the workshops;
-* List the times of the workshops.
+* List the times of the workshops;
-* Persuade the audience by sharing the experiences (testimonials) of other participants.
+* Persuade the audience by sharing the experiences (testimonials) of other participants;
 * Make it easy to get in touch by telephone, email, social media, or contact form.

 ## Structure

 Based on the content required in the scope, this website will consist of 3 pages:

 * A Home Page, which will contain a small biography of Alexandra, testimonials, and the meet-up times;
 * An About Page with descriptions and benefits of the workshops;